JRMeyer/jrmeyer.github.io/_posts/2016-02-01-TensorFlow-Tutorial.markdown

 During the training phase, we present these emails and their labels to the program.
 For each email, the program says whether it thought the email was **Spam** or **Ham**.
 After the program makes a prediction, we tell the program what the label of the email *actually* was.
 Whenever the program was wrong, it changes its configuration so as to make a better prediction the next time around.
 This process is done iteratively until either the program can't do any better or we get impatient and just tell the program to stop.

-## Off to the Races
+## On to the Script

-The beginning of our script starts with downloading a few needed packages and modules.
-If you want to see where these packages get used in the script, just do something like a CTRL+F search for them (e.g. search for "np" if you want to see where numpy gets used).
+The beginning of our script starts with importing a few needed dependencies (Python packages and modules).
+If you want to see where these packages get used, just do a CTRL+F search for them in the script.

 {% highlight python %}
 ################